 You must be physically in Mexico

-Renewals of Mexico residency cards
+Renewals of current Mexico residency cards

 To apply for renewal of your Mexican temporary residency card while it is still valid (not expired), you should file the application for the renewal during the 30-day window prior to the card’s expiry date.
 You cannot apply for renewal before this 30-day window.
 See this article for details of the renewal process.